Skip to content

 Prerequisites

-• Ensure that the correct version of Node.js is installed (see .nvmrc for details).
+• Ensure you have the correct version of Node.js installed (see .nvmrc for details)

 • Install pnpm globally: